LukasWoodtli/WebPage/pelican/content/arm_cortex_m3_architecture.md

 ## BusFault

 This are memory faults other than MemManage faults.
-They can occure for data and instruction transactions.
+They can occur for data and instruction transactions.
-They can occur synchronous or asynchronous and araise usually by errors on system buses.
+They can occur synchronous or asynchronous and arise usually by errors on system buses.

 This fault can be disabled by software.
 Then a BusFault escalates to a HardFault.